Agoraphobia in adults: Epidemiology, pathogenesis, clinical manifestations, course, and diagnosis

 Although the likelihood of agoraphobia is increased when panic symptoms are present, agoraphobia can occur alone or concurrently with panic disorder [2-4].
 With the revision of DSM-IV to DSM-5, agoraphobia is diagnosed independently of panic disorder .
 The presence of agoraphobia is associated with significant impairment in functioning, degree of disability, and unemployment .
 The disorder is treatable with various forms of cognitive behavioral treatment and antidepressant medication.
 More severe cases of agoraphobia may pose treatment challenges .

 The epidemiology, pathogenesis, clinical manifestations, course, and diagnosis of agoraphobia in adults are reviewed here.
 Treatment of agoraphobia is reviewed separately.
 Specific phobia and panic disorder in adults, and phobias in children, are reviewed separately.
-(See "Specific phobia in adults: Epidemiology, clinical manifestations, course and diagnosis" and "Panic disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis" and "Overview of fears and phobias in children and adolescents" and "Pharmacotherapy for panic disorder and agoraphobia in adults" and "Psychotherapy for panic disorder in adults".)
+(See "Specific phobia in adults: Epidemiology, clinical manifestations, course and diagnosis" and "Panic disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis" and "Overview of fears and phobias in children and adolescents" and "Pharmacotherapy for panic disorder with or without agoraphobia in adults" and "Psychotherapy for panic disorder with or without agoraphobia in adults".)

 Agoraphobia was considered to be a complication of panic disorder in DSM-IV wherein an individual avoids situations for fear of developing a panic attack (“fear of fear”) [6,7].
 The unlinking of panic disorder and agoraphobia in DSM-5 reflects the current conceptualization that agoraphobia is a distinct disorder that exists independently of the presence or absence of panic disorder [1,8,9].
 Agoraphobia has also been conceptualized more broadly as a fear of difficulty in escaping .